There are two main types of visas:

 You may also seek an investor or trader visa if you are a national of a treaty country (a country with which the United States maintains a treaty of commerce and navigation) and will be investing a substantial amount of capital in a U.S. business.

-The Immigration and Nationality Act (INA) allows certain family members to qualify for classification as a permanent resident.
-Some of those family members who can file petitions can be United States citizen or lawful permanent resident husbands and wives, United States citizen children 21 years of age or older, United States citizen parents (step-parents or adopted parents), and United States citizen brothers or sisters who are 21 years of age or older.
-In some relationships visas are immediately available and in others there is a quota allowing a certain number of immigrants that can enter the United States, meaning that the waiting times could be as long as 20 or more years.
+The Immigration and Nationality Act (INA) allows certain family members to qualify for classification as permanent resident.
+Some of those family members who can file petitions can be United States citizens or lawful permanent resident husbands and wives, United States citizen children 21 years of age or older, United States citizen parents (step-parents or adopted parents), and the United States citizen brothers or sisters who are 21 years of age or older.
+In some relationships, visas are immediately available and in others there is a quota allowing a certain number of immigrants that can enter the United States, meaning that the waiting times could be as long as 20 or more years.

-There are about 36 countries that are exempt visas to enter the United States.
-Most visitors entering under the visa waiver program are ineligible to change or adjust their status while in the United States.
+There are about 36 countries that are exempt from visas to enter the United States.
+Most visitors entering the visa waiver program are ineligible to change or adjust their status while in the United States.

 The Citizenship and Immigration Services(USCIS) classifies multinational executives and managers (Intra-company transferees) under the first preference in the employment-based permanent immigrant category (EB-1) which exempts the issuance of a labor certification.
 If an employee was admitted as an L1A they may be able to qualify as first preference multinational / managers.
-Depending on the experience of and the position to be occupied by the employee, if admitted as an L1B, the employee may be exempt the issuance of a labor certification.
-Application under the EB-1 category is done via Form I-140.
+Depending on the experience of and the position to be occupied by the employee, if admitted as an L1B, the employee may be exempt from the issuance of a labor certification.
+An application under the EB-1 category is done via Form I-140.
 Each case must be assessed on its merits.

 Yes.
 An alien may own property in Texas, pursuant to Texas Property Code Section 5.005.
 An alien has the same real and personal property rights as a United States citizen.
 Contact us for more information.